-- 11. Advertising titles, qualifications or memberships may provide the public with information about your skills and experience.
-However, your titles, qualifications and memberships could be confusing or misleading if patients think that you are more skilled or experienced than is the actual case. - 12.
-You must advertise only titles, qualifications or memberships that have been: - a. approved for your registration with us and that relate to your vocational scope of practice - b. awarded or approved by your College, or another training organisation that has been accredited by us, or by another New Zealand responsible authority. - 13.
-You should only use a title where you are maintaining your skills and knowledge in that particular field through ongoing professional development and recertification. - 14.
+- 11. Advertising titles, qualifications or memberships may provide the public with information about your skills, training, and experience.
+However, your titles, qualifications and memberships could be confusing or misleading if patients think that you are more skilled, experienced or qualified than is the actual case. - 12.
+When advertising qualifications, you may only advertise those that: - a. appear on the Medical Council register; or - b. are conferred or awarded by your college or another training organisation that has been accredited by us or by another New Zealand responsible authority.9 - 13.
 Medicine is full of acronyms, and many of these could confuse patients rather than inform them.
 Avoid abbreviations the first time your qualifications appear in your advertisement.
 For example, you should use "Fellow of the Royal Australasian College of Surgeons" rather than "FRACS" the first time it is referred to in any promotional material.